Overdose Prevention: Key Lessons from Our Naloxone Training Session

 Getting the Message Out

-As we continue to push forward with harm reduction efforts, it’s vital to raise awareness of harm reduction strategies like Naloxone.
+As we continue to push forward with harm reduction efforts, it’s vital to raise awareness of harm reduction strategies like the provision of naloxone.
 Campaigns like #StopTheDeaths and International Overdose Awareness Day aim to amplify this message, ensuring more people understand how they can help prevent overdoses in their communities.
+You can find out more in the resources linked below.

 Relevant Resources